-Too Much B12?
+Too Much Vitamin B12?

-Vitamin B12, also known as cyanocobalamin, is a water-soluble vitamin that helps maintain red blood and nerve cells and is needed to make DNA.
-B12 may also help prevent hearing loss and cognitive decline by increasing blood flow to the inner ear and brain.

 Vitamin B12 is found in meat, poultry, fish, eggs and dairy products.
+Also known as cyanocobalamin, vitamin B12 is a water-soluble vitamin that helps maintain red blood and nerve cells and is needed to make DNA.
+It also may help prevent hearing loss and cognitive decline by increasing blood flow to the inner ear and brain.

-However, the older you are, the less well you absorb it from foods (because decreased stomach acid, common in those over the age of 50, hinders separation of B12 from protein in meat and other animal products.
+The older you are, the less well you absorb B12 from foods, in part because decreased stomach acid, common in those over the age of 50, hinders separation of the vitamin from protein in meat and other animal products.
 Long-term use of over-the-counter or prescription drugs that suppress stomach acid (proton-pump inhibitors [PPIs] and H2 blockers [H2Ras]) can also cause B12 deficiency by interfering with its absorption.

-Incidentally, in the absence of a documented deficiency, I don’t routinely recommend B12 shots as occasional tonics or pick-me-ups.
-People who get these shots often report immediate feelings of warmth, energy and a general glow of health.
-The effects tend to be short-lived and are most prominent with the first injections, suggestive of a placebo response.
+Incidentally, in the absence of a documented deficiency, I don’t recommend B12 shots as an occasional tonic or pick-me-up.
+People who get them often report immediate feelings of warmth, energy and a general glow of health.
+The effects tend to be short-lived and are most prominent with the first injection, suggestive of a placebo response.

 Andrew Weil, M.D.